 - a.
-Policies and procedures for determining and prioritizing homelessness prevention and rapid re-housing assistance; - Standards for determining what percentage or amount of rent and utilities costs, if any, each program participant must pay while receiving homelessness prevention or rapid re-housing assistance; - c.
+Policies and procedures for determining and prioritizing homelessness prevention and rapid re-housing assistance (these policies must include the emergency transfer plan priority required under 24 CFR 576.409. - b.
+Standards for determining what percentage or amount of rent and utilities costs, if any, each program participant must pay while receiving homelessness prevention or rapid re-housing assistance;

+- c.
 Standards for determining how long a particular program participant will be provided with rental assistance and whether and how the amount of that assistance will be adjusted over time, - d.
 Standards for determining the type, amount, and duration of housing stabilization and/or relocation services to provide, including the limits, if any, on the homelessness prevention or rapid re-housing assistance that each program participant may receive, such as the maximum amount of assistance, maximum number of months in the program; or the maximum number of times the program participant may receive assistance.